 Can I replace all of my missing teeth?

-Yes, Dr. Dmitry Nova provides implant dentistry for patients with one or more lost permanent teeth.
+Yes, Dr. Nova provides implant dentistry for patients with one or more lost permanent teeth.
 He can provide implant-supported dentures that renew the appearance and full function of the smile.
 Unlike removable traditional dentures, implant-secured dentures stay in place and make it easier for patients to bite and chew.

 Why do I need to visit the dentist?